db2x_xsltprocdb2x_xsltproc — XSLT processor invocation wrapper

 sgml2xml(1) is used).
 ID attributes are available

-for the stylesheet (i.e. option -xid
+for the stylesheet (i.e. option -xid).
+In addition,

 any ISO SDATA entities used in the SGML document are automatically converted